tanyaweaver/python-dev-accelerator/_sources/assignments/learning_journal_6.txt

 Tasks
 =====

+Continue your work today in the ``security`` branch you created previously.

 You've completed the basic functionality for your learning journal.
-You've also secured the journal so that it is safe to use in the open.
+You've also secured the journal so that it is safer to use in the open.

-Now, it's time to deploy your application.
+But there is still a critical flaw in the security of your Journal.
+It is open to CSRF attacks.

-As described in class, prepare your application for deployment to Heroku.
+As described in class, ensure that both the ``create`` and ``edit`` forms for your journal are protected from CSRF attacks.
 Ensure that all sensitive data needed by your app is being extracted from environmental variables.
 Set those variables in Heroku.
-Deploy your application.
+Redeploy your application
-Deal with any bugs or failures that arise from your deployment.

 Submitting Your Work
 ====================

-Once you have finished deploying and getting the DNS for your journal properly configured, Submit the URL of your new learning journal and a screenshot of it running on Heroku.
+When your work is complete and all your tests are passing, push your work to your fork of the repository in GitHub.
+Open a pull request from the ``security`` branch to ``master``.
+Submit the URL for that pull request.

+Use the comment feature in canvas to submit the following:

+* At least one well-formed question about the work you did for this assignment
+* At least one comment on what went well
+* At least one comment on what was particularly difficult or challenging